sftcd/tinfoil/README.md

 specifications, and is
 [cited](https://scholar.google.com/scholar?q=http%3A%2F%2Fwww.hjp.at%2Fdoc%2Frfc%2Frfc5246.html&btnG=&hl=en&as_sdt=0%2C5)
 by 3,281 publications in Google Scholar.
-Accepting any proposal that might weaken such an important security  protocol without due dilligence is utterly unwise.
-And it is hard to see how anyone could really do that due dilligence given the breadth of use of TLS today - both in openly specified foo/TLS applications but also in the presumably larger number of not publicly documented applications using TLS.
+Accepting any proposal that might weaken such an important security  protocol without due diligence is utterly unwise.
+And it is hard to see how anyone could really do that due diligence given the breadth of use of TLS today - both in openly specified foo/TLS applications but also in the presumably larger number of not publicly documented applications using TLS.